 Hong Kong has a sub-tropical climate.
 The average temperature in June is around 26oC to 31oC.
 Participants are advised to look up the latest weather forecast provided by the Hong Kong Observatory before packing up for the Summit.

-The official languages of Hong Kong are English and Cantonese, including all public transport announcements.
+The official languages of Hong Kong are English and Chinese.
 All official signs and menus of most restaurants are bilingual.
-Most taxi drivers, salespersons, tourism industry employees are able to communicate in English.
+Most drivers, salespersons, tourism industry employees are able to communicate in English.

 The official currency of Hong Kong is the Hong Kong Dollar (HKD).
 One US Dollar is approximately HKD 7.76.
 Participants can change your currency for HKD at any authorised money exchanger or bank.
 You are advised to look for a money exchanger that is accredited by the Quality Tourism Services Scheme .